drshahizan/software-engineering/materials/module4/kohlihui/readme.md

 User requirements in a hospital information system refer to the specific needs of the users or stakeholders of the system.
 System requirements refer to the technical capabilities and features that the system should have in order to meet these needs.

-## User requirement in hospital information system:
+## User Requirement in Hospital Information System:

-Here are some examples of user requirements for a hospital information system:
+#### Here are some examples of user requirements for a hospital information system:

 1. Healthcare providers need to access patient information quickly and easily in order to provide timely and effective care.
 They need the system to provide a clear and concise overview of the patient's medical history, including diagnoses, medications, test results, and allergies.